dafny-lang/blog/_posts/2023-08-14-clear-specification-and-implementation.markdown

 By writing a `function`, you can describe a mathematical object that maps each input deterministically to a single output.
-Functions are typically concise, and, given their genesis as one of the foundational concepts in mathematics, they tend to be the most straightforward to reason about.
-Because of this, the bodies of functions are made directly available to the verifier by default, unless a function is marked `{:opaque}`.
-Functions can often also be compiled to executable programs, though sometimes inefficiently (and not at all if they make use of infinite data types).
+Functions are typically concise, and they tend to be the most straightforward to reason about.
+Because of this, the bodies of functions are made directly available to the verifier by default, unless a function is declared with the `opaque` keyword.
+Functions can also be compiled to executable programs when the are computable, though sometimes inefficient programs.

 By writing a `method`, you can describe an imperative computation that performs a sequence of steps to yield an output state or a set of output